Molecule-Serverless/molecule-artifact/README.md

 <img alt="FPGA benchmarks" src="./docs/FPGA-benchmarks.png" width="512">

+**How to parse the data:**
-The above fig shows the results of GZIP latency for FPGA ench-benchmarks.pngCPU, which totally match the result of Fig-14 (e).
+The above fig shows the results of GZIP latency for FPGA and CPU functions, which totally match the result of Fig-14 (e).
+As the test case is real-world applications, the results you have may be slightly different from the above figure.

 If you have successfully run the above experiments and get the expected results, congradulation! you have done most of the work!